Keep out the cold with these free knitting patterns for hats using leftover yarn

 Malabrigo Motley: If you have lots of different colors of leftover yarn, this is the hat for you.
 Have fun with it!

 Scrap-Happy Celebration Hat: Finally, we’ve reached the pattern I chose.
 I wanted simple stripes that wouldn’t require a lot of concentration to knit.
 But I still wanted enough interest to hold my attention.
 I also wanted a slouchy hat, rather than a snug-fitting beanie.
 The purl round added whenever you change colors was just enough to make a hat that I could knit without getting too impatient!
-(I’ve finished the hat since publishing this article — see it here!)
+(I’ve finished the hat since originally publishing this article — here it is!)

 I hope you’ve found a hat to knit with your leftover yarn, just as I have, from these free knitting patterns for hats.